Danieldotcomcoder/MazeSolver/README.md

 ## Description
 This is a Python project that generates and solves mazes.
 It uses recursive backtrack algorithm to create a maze.
-The maze can be solved using three algorithms 1-Breadth First Search
+The maze can be solved using three algorithms:

+- Breadth First Search
-2-Depth first Search
+- Depth first Search
-3-A Search algorithm
+- A Search algorithm

-you can visualize how the algorithm is working in real time too.
+You can visualize how the algorithm is working in real time too.

 ## Installation
 1. Clone this repository: `git clone https://github.com/Danieldotcomcoder/MazeSolver.git`